jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

     ~# tail -f /var/snort/log/alert

-After that its all about customizing the rules for your LAN.
+After that its just a matter of tuning the rules for the network.

-### Customizing rules
+### Check It

-Here is a quick change to catch noisy [Nmap][nmap] scans.
+To verify things are working, here is a quick change to catch noisy [Nmap][nmap] scans.

-Edit /etc/snort/snort.conf and modify these two lines
+Edit **/etc/snort/snort.conf** and modify these two lines

     - # preprocessor sfportscan: proto { all } memcap { 10000000 } sense_level { low }
     + preprocessor sfportscan: proto { all } scan_type { all } memcap { 10000000 } sense_level { low }